 You are a loser.

-If you are tired of letting this wild animal run roughshod over your life, sign up below for the FREE guide to tame your shame.
+Maybe you can relate.
+Maybe you are tired of letting this wild animal run roughshod over your life.
+If you want to find freedom from shame or help others do the same, sign up using the form above for a free guide to tame shame.

 I have been a professional counselor for 33 years and I have both read and been taught much about shame from the perspective of psychology, and much of it has been very good.
 However, Robert Walter’s seminar on shame singlehandedly is the most effective and impacting source for healing shame I can recommend.